Where to Take a Hot Yoga Class in and Around Philadelphia

 171 West Berks Street, Kensington

 Monarch Yoga in Kensington runs yoga classes heated by 20 infrared panels.
-You have options: Heated power flow, power practice (where you work on a specific pose), slow flow, and deep yin stretch.
+You have options: heated power flow, slow flow, and deep yin stretch.
 For days you need a break from the raised temps, Monarch offers non-heated sessions.

 Muse Yoga & Fitness